zhinst/zhinst-qcodes/docs/source/refactoring/shfsg.rst

     The automatic sequencer code generation was removed since it was unstable and did not bring the expected user experience.
-Instead one can upload sequencer programms directly with shfsg.sgchannels[n].awg.load_sequencer_program
+Instead one can upload sequencer programs directly with shfsg.sgchannels[n].awg.load_sequencer_program
     and waveforms through shfsg.sgchannels[n].awg.write_to_waveform_memory.
-    Please refer to the zhinst-toolkit documentation for an indepth explanation.
+    Please refer to the zhinst-toolkit documentation for an in-depth explanation.

 Node Renaming
 --------------